 There’s a couple things that make this two hour tour stand out from the rest to me.

 For one, the crew is incredibly funny and attentive and they do an excellent job of making sure your group has a great time, while still keeping everyone a safe distance from the turtles.
-Plus, they definitely go out of their way to help you see other types of wildlife during your excursion, like spinner dolphins or, in the winter time, even humpback whales.
+Plus, they definitely go out of their way to help you see other types of wildlife during your excursion, like spinner dolphins or, if you’re visiting Hawaii in winter, even humpback whales.

 Additionally, this company uses better snorkeling gear than I’ve seen on other tours around Hawaii—there’s seriously nothing more annoying than a snorkel that keeps force-feeding you seawater as you’re trying to have fun (gross!).